larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL step-by-step - Linux lift and shift.md

     az group create --name OsTicketVMSSRG --location "East US"
 ```

 3. Execute the following command to deploy the ARM template.
 This command requires a parameter to be passed to the template.
-In the example, osticketXX is used.
+In the example, **osticketXX** is used.
 Replace that value with a unique value that is lowercase and less than 10 characters.
+Just replace the value of XX into any number which is unique.
+It will take up to 10 minutes to run and complete the command.

 ```bash
     az group deployment create --name OsTicketVMSSRG --resource-group OsTicketVMSSRG --template-uri "https://cloudworkshop.blob.core.windows.net/linux-lift-shift/scalesetdeploy.json" --parameters vmssName=osticketXX